Conference Chair, Editor of the Journal of Curriculum Theorizing (JCT), and President of the Foundation for Curriculum Theory

 Theodorea Regina Berry, Ed.D., is an Associate Professor of Curriculum Studies, Department of Interdisciplinary Learning and Teaching, College of Education and Human Development and the Associate Dean of Academic Affairs and Director of Recruitment and Engagement for the Graduate School at the University of Texas at San Antonio.
 Dr. Berry’s scholarship focuses on the lived experiences of women of color as pre-service teachers and teacher educators and the critical examination of race, ethnicity, and gender for teaching and teacher education.
 Her teaching and research focuses on curriculum theory, critical cultural perspectives/critical race theory/critical race feminism, and qualitative research methodologies.
 Theodorea Berry currently serves as Vice President for the Foundation for Curriculum Theory and Member-at-Large for the Executive Council of the American Educational Studies Association (AESA).
 Dr. Berry has published several articles and book chapters and is lead editor and contributing author of From Oppression to Grace: Women of Color and their Dilemmas Within the Academy (2006, Stylus Publishing).
 She is also co-editor of The Evolving Significance of Race in Education: Living, Learning, and Teaching (with Sherick Hughes, 2012, Peter Lang).

-Section Editor of JCT–Engaging Texts
+Conference Leadership Member and Section Editor of JCT–Engaging Texts

 Ann G. Winfield